LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 personality, instead of a whole one.

-to dimensions/aspects in others, that are absent in themselves
+are attracted to dimensions and aspects in others, that are absent

-(think of a jigsaw puzzle searching for its own missing pieces in
+in themselves.
+Think of a jigsaw puzzle searching for its own missing

-another, that houses a greater variety of shapes and colors), which
+pieces in another, that houses a greater variety of shapes and colors,

-is key to why they attach themselves to lovers who possess
+which is key to why they attach themselves to lovers who

-than developing an autonomous, fully dimensional and actualized Self.
+than shooting for developing an autonomous, multi-dimensional and